-I’ve pulled together a useful buyers guide to choosing an engagement ring, which goes over all the practical considerations.
+I’ve pulled together a useful buyers guide to choosing an engagement ring which you can download either to the right or down the bottom of this article, which goes over all the practical considerations.
 The biggest point I’ll always make is that in modern society, the engagement ring is a piece of jewellery intended for everyday wear.
 If it isn’t to her tastes or style, this ain’t gonna happen and that is where problems start..

 Going into the aesthetics pitfalls, common ones are either you didn’t get the stone right, or you didn’t get the metal right or you didn’t get the design right.
 Any of these could be involved in the final cardinal sin where the engagement ring just looks bloody awful.
 As such, here are a few thoughts for those searching on some factors that can narrow down the decision-making, and help nail the purchase.

 The secret is in her hands — different styles suit different fingers

 Have a good look at her hands.
 Look at them at breakfast, check them out when you are out for the evening, or when she is using her mobile phone or typing on her laptop.
 Get a feel for the shape of her fingers.
 It is amazing how little attention we give to our hands, despite them being what we use to express ourselves and communicate every day!
 Visit the hand blog we wrote for a few pointers on the right ring styles for different finger shapes.